sigasi/sigasi_insights/manual/linting.md

 The `library` statement that tries to import a missing library (like `altera`) will be have a yellow warning marker next to it.
 Click this marker and select **Configure library altera**.
-If the path tho your Altera Quartus (or Xilinx ISE) installation is not yet set, Sigasi Studio will ask to set the path now.
+If the path to your Altera Quartus (or Xilinx ISE) installation is not yet set, Sigasi Studio will ask to set the path now.
 You can always change these paths in **Window
 \> Preferences \> Sigasi \> Toolchains**.